 Whether the circumstantial variation documented in daylong recordings has significant predictive validity for a range of linguistic skills is a question in need of further research.
-For example, it is difficult at present to determine the extent to which Mayan children hear less directed input because of the childrearing practices traditional to these communities or because of other features of their lifestyle (e.g., subsistence farming effects on who is present, number of other children present, etc.; see also Shneidman and Goldin-Meadow (2012)).
-The other population for which we have findings, US families, differs greatly from these Mayan communities in the circumstances of their everyday life (e.g., work patterns, number of co-residents, child sleeping routines), not to mention the structure of society as a whole (e.g., massive and systemic economic inequality in the US vs. near-level economic standing across these Mayan subsistence farming families).
+For example, it is difficult at present to determine the extent to which Mayan children hear less directed input because of the childrearing practices traditional to these communities or because of other features of their lifestyle (e.g., subsistence farming effects on who is present, number of other children present, etc.).
+The other population for which we have findings, US families, differs greatly from these Mayan communities in the circumstances of their everyday life (e.g., work patterns, number of co-residents, child sleeping routines), not to mention the structure of society as a whole.
 In brief, the Mayan and US study contexts differ not only in reported caregiver ideologies about talking to children, but also in how daily life is fundamentally structured; it is therefore unclear which of these two sources of variation (ideology or the structure of daily life) can explain the findings that Mayan children hear relatively little child-directed speech.
-In order to disentangle these two potential causes, we need to collect Close Study and Panoramic findings in a third population; one in which caregivers consider infants and young children to be potential conversational partners (i.e., more child-centric; similar to the US context) and, at the same time, maintaining a comparable subsistence farming lifestyle to the Mayans.
+In order to disentangle these two potential causes, we need to collect Close Study and Panoramic findings in a third population; one in which caregivers consider young children to be viable conversational partners and, at the same time, maintain a comparable subsistence farming lifestyle to the Mayans.
 We here analyze child language environments from one such community.

 The current study

-In this study we present analyses of daylong recordings from a small-scale indigenous community, on Rossel Island, Papua New Guinea (PNG), in which prior ethnographic work by the second and third authors and prior Close Study work by the first and second authors (Brown & Casillas, in press) has painted a clear picture of early caregiver-child interaction: child-centric, face-to-face interaction from the first days of infancy.
-Based on those findings, which we detail below, we made four predictions about children’s speech environments.
+We analyze daylong recordings from Rossel Island, Papua New Guinea (PNG), a small-scale indigenous community in which prior ethnographic work (Brown & Casillas, in press) has painted a clear picture of early caregiver-child interaction: child-centric, face-to-face interaction from the first days of infancy.
+Based on those findings, detailed below, we made four predictions about children’s speech environments.
 First, we predicted that children on Rossel Island would hear frequent child-directed speech from a wide variety of caregiver types throughout the day.
-Second, given that infants are frequently passed between caregivers, we expected to see somewhat weaker effects of the subsistence farming schedule on Rossel children’s input than has been found in other subsistence farming societies like the Tseltal Mayans (Casillas et al., 2019).
+Second, given that infants are frequently passed between caregivers, we expected to see weaker effects of the subsistence farming schedule on Rossel children’s input than has been found in other subsistence farming societies like the Tseltal Mayans (Casillas et al., 2019).
 Third, as children get older, we expected to see a large increase in the proportion of child-directed speech coming from other children, as seen in the Yucatec Mayan community (Shneidman & Goldin-Meadow, 2012).
 Fourth, we expected a large quantity of other-directed speech around them, given the large number of family numbers typically present.

-We also expected to replicate three language environment patterns that have consistently emerged across Western and non-Western daylong recording studies (i.e., not specific to Rossel Island): (a) stability in child-directed speech rate across age (i.e., no increase; Bergelson et al., 2019b; Casillas et al., 2019; Scaff, Stieglitz, Casillas, & Cristia, in preparation), (b) a decrease in other-directed speech rate across age (Bergelson et al., 2019b; Casillas et al., 2019), and (c) a non-uniform, bursty distribution of directed talk over the day (Abney, Smith, & Yu, 2017; Casillas et al., 2019).
+We also expected to replicate three language environment patterns that have consistently emerged across Western and non-Western daylong recording studies (i.e., not specific to Rossel Island): (a) no increase in child-directed speech rate across age, (b) a decrease in other-directed speech rate across age, and (c) a non-uniform, bursty distribution of directed talk over the day (Abney, Smith, & Yu, 2017; Bergelson et al., 2019b; Casillas et al., 2019; Scaff, Stieglitz, Casillas, & Cristia, in preparation).